marshalhayes/deepneuralnet-chess/hardware.md

 ![cpu-usage graph](cpu-usage.png)

 As you can see from the graph above, pgn-extract takes much longer runtime as well as CPU usage than [process.py](deepneuralnet/process.py).
 This is certainly to be expected as the two are much different in terms of simplicity and operations.
-I am mainly displaying this graph to show that the process.py has a relatively quick runtime with low CPU usage even with millions of games.
+I am mainly displaying this graph to show that the runtime of process.py is relatively quick with low CPU usage even with millions of games.